enzodpaiva/enzodpaiva/README.md

 <h3> 🤖&nbsp; About Me </h3>
 <p>I am a Back-end Developer with 3+ years of experience in developing enterprise applications and open-source software.</p>

-- 👯 Looking to collaborate with software projects on ONG's or Open Source
+- 👯 Looking to collaborate with software projects on ONG's, enterprises or Open Source
 - 💬 Ask me about anything related to PHP, SQL, NoSQL, JS, Software Engineer

 <h3>💻  Languages and Tools</h3>